nya3jp/tast/docs/test_dependencies.md

 Note that currently a `chromiumos.config.api.HardwareFeatures` instance is generated internally by Tast at runtime, so only limited fields are filled.
-In the future, ChromeOS infra test scheduler will be responsible for checking such conditions before running Tast tests.
+In the future, ChromeOS Infra test scheduler will be responsible for checking hardware dependencies before running Tast tests.

-Please contact and collaborate with the infra team when you need a new type of hardware constraints in Tast.
-(If you are not a Google employee, please collaborate with your Google contact.
-)

 Here is an example end-to-end workflow:
 Let’s assume that a developer wants to add a new Tast test which requires a new hardware feature to be used in the test hardware constraints (e.g. “wifi chip vendor name is X”).

-1. The developer asks the infra team for that hardware feature.
+1. The developer makes a change for that hardware feature.
-    + Send an email to g/cros-boxster-discuss for contacting and collaborating with the infra team.

-    + The developer may propose a change to the schema [(config/api/topology.proto)][1] as a means of clarifying the data or concept they need.
+    * The developer files a CL for a change to the schema [(config/api/topology.proto)][1] to add a new field for the feature.

-    * The infra team approves it and adds a new field in the .proto file [(config/api/topology.proto)][1].  [(Example CL)][2]
+    * A domain expert approves the change in the .proto file [(config/api/topology.proto)][1].  [(Example CL)][2]
-2. The developer waits until the .proto file in #1 is updated, then implements some functions in the Tast framework supporting the new feature(s) using the new message type.
+2. The developer waits until the CL in #1 is landed, then implements some functions in the Tast framework supporting the new feature(s) using the new message type.
     * The Tast team reviews and approves such a change to Tast.